Meister Awards 2013

 Oh no!
 Say it ain’t so!
 Sheriff Gaming Offices Raided – Assets Seized!

+Interested in opening an online casino.
+Advice needed.
 And a lot of good advice indeed!

 And we all love a good controversy, don’t we?
 Virtual Casino and Ace Revenue on Probation.